mderasse/slack-tipbot-Dash/README.md

-#Dash TipBot For Slack
+#Vericoin TipBot For Slack
 Easily transfer money between team members on your Slack channel.

 ## Basic features
- - With a single message, send and receive Dash
+ - With a single message, send and receive Vericoin
  - A tip has no transaction fee.
 There are no extra cost added to your tip.
  - Get the fiat prices.